BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

 `configPath`

 Allows specifying a path to a configuration json file.
 By default, `gtfs-to-html` will look for a `config.json` file in the directory it is being run from.
+[See all configuration options](https://gtfstohtml.com/docs/configuration)
 ```bash
 gtfs-to-html --configPath /path/to/your/custom-config.json
 ```